How to Soothe a Crying Baby

-Crying is the way your baby lets you know that something is wrong and he or she needs your help.
-But it isn't always easy to know why babies cry.
-It might be your baby's temperament.
-Or your baby could be hungry.
+Crying is the way your baby lets you know something is wrong and she needs your help.
+But it isn't always easy to know what’s causing those tears.
+She could just be cranky.
+Or maybe she’s hungry.
 Or hot.
 Or cold.
-The list is long.
+Sometimes, it’s hard to be sure.

-But when it's after midnight and you've been up for hours (or is it days?) with a crying baby, it doesn't matter whether you label it colic, fussiness, or just a bad night.
-The important thing is to be able to comfort your troubled little one.
-Fortunately, a number of home remedies and products exist that may help you calm your infant.
-Although no remedy works for every crying baby all the time, you may find that the following fuss-busters give much-needed relief to your baby and you.
+But when it's after midnight and you've been up for hours with a crying baby, it doesn't matter what the cause is.
+The important thing is to comfort your little one.
+A number of home remedies and products can help.
+Nothing’s going to work for every baby all the time, but the following fuss-busters might provide much-needed relief.

 Just as loud noises can make your baby cry, soothing sounds may calm her.
 In the womb, she got used to the sound of your heartbeat.
 Try out different background sounds, like a white noise machine, a recorded heartbeat, the shower, or household appliances like dishwashers or washing machines.
 If the sound really seems to work, record it so you can play it when your baby is upset.

 Babies also respond to familiar voices.
 Sing your baby a gentle lullaby or quietly hum while you hold her, or as she lies on your chest.

 Gripe water is a home remedy for colic that used to be made with dill, baking soda, and alcohol.
 Modern versions -- you can find them in drugstores -- don’t have alcohol, but may include herbs that settle the stomach or help relax cramping muscles, such as ginger, dill, and fennel.

 Although some small studies show that gripe water can help crying babies, these products aren’t regulated by the FDA.
 There’s also a small chance your infant could be allergic to one or more of the ingredients.
 Talk to your doctor before you try it.